-- The resumption of sulphur exports out of Russia in the spring to improve supply and trade will likely be a bearish factor for the market in O2. - Outlook: The price upturn may continue if demand remains healthy in key markets such as Brazil, China and India while producers continue to hold comfortable positions.
+- The resumption of sulphur exports out of Russia in the spring to improve supply and trade will likely be a bearish factor for the market in Q2. - Outlook: The price upturn may continue if demand remains healthy in key markets such as Brazil, China and India while producers continue to hold comfortable positions.
 However, producer price increases in the Middle East may lead to a ceiling price and downward correction, as buyers rebuild stocks and resist further price hikes.
-The change in the Chinese fertilizer export - change in the Chinese fertilizer export tax to a flat rate is likely to lead to more stable trade through the year, although seasonal demand patterns will remain an influential factor.
+The change in the Chinese fertilizer export tax to a flat rate is likely to lead to more stable trade through the year, although seasonal demand patterns will remain an influential factor.